Skip to content

 πŸ“– Introduction

 Organizing your translation files effectively is essential for maintaining a scalable and efficient internationalization (i18n) system.
-Nuxt I18n Micro simplifies this process by offering a clear approach to managing global and page-specific translations.
+Nuxt I18n Micro simplifies this process by offering a clear approach to managing root-level and page-specific translations.
 This guide will walk you through the recommended folder structure and explain how Nuxt I18n Micro handles these translations.

 πŸ”§ Basic Structure